MauRuRo/MSP4-CrossFitCommunityApp/README.md

 - As a user, I want to be able to keep a custom created group private.
 - As a user, I want to be able to switch between which group I select.
 - As a user, I want to be able to comment on workout results.
+- As a user, I want to be notified about comments on my logs.
+- As a user, I want to be notified if I've een added to a group.
 - As a user, I want to be able to determine which result I need to reach a certain level.
 - As a user, I want to be able to create an account and profile.
 - As a user, I want to be able to signup/login using a social account.